 But what happened last night is a victory for Corbyn, and for left-wing ideas more broadly.
 The party’s turnaround began precisely at the moment when it released its policy manifesto; i.e. when the general public finally got a sense of what the Labour Party actually intended to do in power.
 The party managed almost-unprecedented gains; there has been nothing like it since Tony Blair’s famous rise in 1997.
 Labour even managed to gain a parliamentary seat in Canterbury that had been held by Conservatives for 176 years.
 As a result of Labour’s success, the UK Parliament has more women, more LGBTQ people, and more racial diversity than ever before in its history.
 The increase in vote share was just downright impressive:

 Already on election night, certain media commentators were rushing to say that the Labour Party did so well in spite of Corbyn rather than because of him, and that a different Labour leader would have won outright rather than simply diminishing the Conservatives’ margin.
 Note, first, that this argument still silently concedes that all of the prophecies for Labour’s doom under Corbyn were false.
 But it also requires us to believe that a different Labour leader could have gone beyond an already historic set of gains.
-And given who Corbyn’s opponents have been in the previous leadership elections (a fungible pack of stuffed shirts whose names people barely remember), it is hard to imagine any.
+And given who Corbyn’s opponents have been in the previous leadership elections (a fungible pack of stuffed shirts whose names people barely remember), it is hard to imagine any of them doing better.
 Would tens of thousands of people have showed up to an Andy Burnham rally?
 Would Owen Smith or Yvette Cooper have enthused a generation of young voters and campaigners?
 Since all of them were politically indistinguishable from Ed Miliband and Gordon Brown, who had already hemorrhaged Labour votes during their time in the leadership, we know full well that the answer to both of these questions is “Hell no they wouldn’t have.”

 Corbyn’s steady ascent is an encouraging testament to the power of persistence.
 Before his surprise selection as leader in 2015, Corbyn spent over thirty years in parliament as a marginal figure.
 Members of his own party thought of him as a political irrelevance, to the extent that they thought about him at all.
 “You really don’t have to worry about Jeremy Corbyn suddenly taking over,” Tony Blair told an interviewer in 1996, which would certainly hold true for a while.
 Back in the 1980s, when the BBC ran a story about the “scruffy” Labour back-benchers who were flouting parliamentary dress codes (Corbyn, a chief offender, wore a jumper hand-knitted for him by his mum), he was misidentified by the presenter as “Robin” Corbyn.
 Yet, mocked and ignored, he continued to diligently and patiently engage in activism and organizing, against war and nuclear weapons, and for economic equality and environmental justice.